Rashad Madden

 Rashad Madden (born May 23, 1992) is an American professional basketball player for Doxa Lefkadas of the Greek A2 Elite League.
-He played college basketball for the University of Arkansas before playing professionally in Poland, Greece and Israel.
+He played college basketball for the University of Arkansas before playing professionally in Poland, Greece, Israel and the Czech Republic.

 High school career

 Madden played high school basketball at East Poinsett County High School, in Lepanto, Arkansas.

 College career

 Madden played college basketball at the University of Arkansas, with the Arkansas Razorbacks from 2011 to 2015.

 Professional career

 Madden earned an invite to the 2015 NBA Summer League, where he played for the Memphis Grizzlies.
 He signed with Śląsk Wrocław of Poland's Basketball League.
 Madden averaged 9.7 points and 3.8 assists per game in his first year on the team in the Polish League.
 He left the club on December due to finance problems.
 He then signed in Greece, to play with the Greek Basket League club Rethymno Cretan Kings, replacing Marcus Relphorde.

 He signed for Hapoel Ramat Gan Givatayim of the Israeli National League in August 2016.

 On October 11, 2018, Madden signed with Hapoel Galil Elyon for the 2018–19 season.
 In 37 games played for Galil Elyon, he averaged 15.6 points, 6.9 rebounds and 3.7 assists per game, while shooting 39.6 percent from three-point range.
 Madden led Galil Elyon to the Israeli National League Finals, where they eventually were fell short to Maccabi Haifa.

 On December 4, 2019, Madden signed a one-month contract with Elitzur Yavne as an injury cover for Daniel Mullings.
 On January 19, 2020, Madden signed with Elitzur Netanya for the rest of the season.
 He averaged 18.4 points, 6.2 rebounds, 7.5 assists, and 1.0 steal per game.
 On September 2, 2021, Madden signed with BC Brno of the Czech National Basketball League.